huggingface/blog/bert-cpu-scaling-part-2.md

 Still, implementing parallel algorithms might not be as simple as throwing more cores to do the work.
 Many factors, such as data structures used, concurrent data access, CPU caches invalidation - all of which might prevent your algorithm from being effectively faster.
-As a reference talk, I would recommend the talk from [**Scott Meyers: CPU Caches and Why You Care**](https://www.youtube.com/watch?v=WDIkqP4JbkE) if you are interested in diving more into the subject.
+As a reference talk, we recommend the talk from [**Scott Meyers: CPU Caches and Why You Care**](https://www.youtube.com/watch?v=WDIkqP4JbkE) if you are interested in diving more into the subject.

 Thankfully, there are libraries which make the development process of such parallel algorithms easier and less error-prone.
 Among the most common parallel libraries we can mention OpenMP and TBB (Threading Building Blocks), which work at various levels, from programming API in C/C++ to environment variable tuning and dynamic scheduling.